India lands a spacecraft near the moon’s south pole, a first for the world as it joins elite club

 Many countries and private companies are interested in the south pole region because permanently shadowed craters may hold frozen water that could help future astronaut missions use it as a potential source of drinking water or to make rocket fuel.

-The six-wheeled lander and rover module of Chandrayaan-3 is configured with payloads that would provide data to the scientific community on the properties of lunar soil and rocks, including chemical and elemental compositions.
+The six-wheeled lander and rover module of Chandrayaan-3 is configured with payloads that will provide data to the scientific community on the properties of lunar soil and rocks, including chemical and elemental compositions.

 India’s previous attempt to land a robotic spacecraft near the moon’s little-explored south pole ended in failure in 2019.
 It entered the lunar orbit but lost touch with its lander, which crashed while making its final descent to deploy a rover to search for signs of water.
 According to a failure analysis report submitted to the ISRO, the crash was caused by a software glitch.